-Speaking of dishes… as much as I love the functionality of Pyrex, the clear glass is so boring!
-And glass does not like going from cold to hot quickly or vise versa.
-In case you haven’t experienced this, it shatters into a million tiny pieces.
-Not a fun clean up especially when you have little ones running around!!
-So I’ve been drawn to more practical options which conveniently are also more colorful.
-The color just add a little happiness to our dinner time routine.
+Now, there are other options if you’re not sure about glass.
+This cast iron casserole dish for example.
+It’s going to be heavy but also heavy duty.
+The color is fun and makes me happy.
 It’s weird, but I’ve found that cooking with utensils, dishes, etc, that I really love, makes dinner-making a much more enjoyable experience especially after a long day.
-On my wish list is this red cast iron casserole dish.
-I love my red cast iron dutch oven and so this would be a perfect mate.
+This red cast iron casserole dish is on my wish list.
+I love my cast iron dutch oven and so this would be a perfect mate.
 I really like the look of it but after having several glass and ceramic casserole dishes break, the durability of it is what’s most appealing.
-Anyone want to buy me one for my burffday?? 🙂

 Tips for making stuffed shells